kevinmatthes/contributing/CONTRIBUTING.md

 In short: when using enumerations or itemisations, the first column of the next level of indentation is determined by the first column of the actual content of the previous level of indentation.

+### Meta Data

+`pandoc` can be instructed how the result shall be produced by stating meta data at the input file's beginning.
+The language therefore is YAML.
+YAML blocks shall to be introduced and finished by `---` at the beginning of the document.
+See `pandoc`'s documentation for possible values.

+Since the Markdown documents are rendered by GitHub, as well, it is recommended to separate the meta data from the actual content by saving them in a separate file.
+The file extension therefore shall be `*.yaml` although there are further equivalent extensions for YAML.
+Since most of the settings can be considered constant for multiple files, constants should be outsourced into a further file in order to avoid redundant data.

+The recommended file extension for Markdown-related YAML is chosen in order to distinct it from other YAML files.